 I have been encouraged to write since I was young girl, and it served me well in accomplishing many achievements in my life.
 When I was in elementary school, I remember my grandfather encouraging me with prized two-dollar bills for creative endeavors like a poem or school newspaper article.
-In high school, I remember wanting my thoughts to be perfect when they hit the page – and it was debilitating.
-My mom came to the rescue with advice that continues to serve me today – get the ideas down on paper, in all their rambling and imperfection, iterating to polish them.
+In high school, I remember wanting my thoughts to be perfect when they hit the page – pretty debilitating for the writing process.
+My mom came to the rescue with advice that continues to serve me today – get the ideas down on paper, in all their rambling and imperfection, and from there iterate to polish them.

 In recent years, I’ve realized just what an amazing self-discovery tool writing is.
 Words and stringing them together helps me find purpose and passion and power.
 After attending Radical Leadership retreats about a dozen years ago, I saw how the stories running around in my head shaped my experience of life, and I was emboldened to narrate more intentional stories.
 I found the beauty of words for shaping my outlook and feelings.
 That was the foundation upon which my first book, Mostly My Heart Sings, took shape.
 That book came out of an abrupt and life changing diagnosis of breast cancer and writing it helped me fully appreciate the catharsis of writing.